ThiagoSlvr/JurisHand-BackEnd-Challenge/README.md

 ### api.test.js

+1. In this test make sure that the server is NOT currently running.
-1. To run the tests, simply execute 'npm test'.
+2. To run the tests, simply execute 'npm test'.
 Jest will automatically run all the tests in the project.

 ### test_report.py

+1. In this one make sure that the server IS currently running.
-1. To run the tests, simply execute 'pytest'.
+2. To run the tests, simply execute 'pytest'.
 Pytest will automatically run all the tests in the project.

 # Credits